weakflipper/recbar-tournaments/weekly-tournament-format.md

 Once all games have been completed in the current round, the round will be closed.
 If the time is still prior to 8pm, then a new round will begin.

 ### End of Qualifying Rounds
 Typically the last round will be right after 8pm, however under the discretion of the tournament director, one more round may be completed.
-This is to allow for the most IFPA points to be awarded to the weekly tournament as possible.
+This is to allow for the most IFPA points to be awarded to the weekly tournament as possible and/or if the tournament began late for some reason.

 Upon the last qualifying round, a determination of whether a playoff needs to occur for any ties for last place into the finals.

 ### Ties for finals qualifying
-If there is a tie amongst players for qualifying into the final round, a one game playoff will be started amongst the ties.
+Ties will be automatically broken based on the number of First and Second place finishes by the players that are tied.
+If there is still a tie amongst players for some reason, then a one game playoff will be started amongst the ties as followed:

 The game chosen will be random among all games.

 If there are more than four players in the tie, then a playoff will occur with the number of players being balanced amongst the minimal amount of machines.
 Examples:\
 7 players = Game A: 4 players, Game B: 3 players\